 Why the Philippines?

 The United States is among the Philippines’ top trading partners, and it traditionally has been the Philippines’ largest foreign investor.
-Two-way goods and services trade between the United States and the Philippines totaled to $17.6 billion in 2012.
-The stock of U.S. foreign direct investment in the Philippines exceeded $5 billion.
-The Philippines was the United States’ 33rd largest export market in 2012 and its 35th largest supplier.
-Goods exports totaled $8.1 billion; goods imports totaled $9.6 billion.
+Two-way goods and services trade between the United States and the Philippines totaled to $24 billion in 2012 (latest available data.
+Data source here and below: US Census Bureau).
+The Philippines was the United States’ 34rd largest export market in 2013 and its 36th largest supplier.
+Goods exports to the Philippines totaled $8.4 billion in 2013; goods imports totaled $9.3 billion.
+Trade in services with the Philippines (exports and imports) totalled $6.2 billion in 2012 (latest data available).
+U.S. exports of agricultural products to the Philippines totaled $2.5 billion, the 9th largest U.S. agricultural export market.
+U.S. foreign direct investment (FDI) in the Philippines was $4.6 billion in 2012 (latest data available).

 The United States and the Philippines have had a very close commercial relationship for more than a hundred years.
 We meet regularly with the Philippines under the auspices of a Trade and Investment Framework Agreement (TIFA) signed in November 1989.
-Several additional agreements have been signed under TIFA auspices, including a customs administration and trade facilitation protocol, a memorandum of understanding to cooperate on stopping illegal transshipments of textiles and apparel, and a memorandum of understanding regarding the implementation of minimum access commitments by the Philippines.
+Several additional agreements have been signed under TIFA auspices, including a customs administration and trade facilitation protocol (2010), a memorandum of understanding to cooperate on stopping illegal transshipments of textiles and apparel (2006), and a memorandum of understanding regarding the implementation of minimum access commitments by the Philippines (1998).

 Economic growth in the Philippines has created opportunities for U.S. companies in a number of sectors, including electronic products, mineral fuels, machinery and transport equipment, iron and steel, and textile fabrics.
 Key exports to the United States are semiconductor devices and computer peripherals, automobile parts, electric machinery, textiles and garments, wheat and animal feeds, and coconut oil.
 In addition to other goods, the Philippines imports raw and semi-processed materials for the manufacture of semiconductors, electronics and electrical machinery, transport equipment, and cereals.